learn-co-curriculum/hs-git-environment-setup/README.md

 ## Congrats!
 Phew!
 That was a lot of work, but now you are all set to use git and GitHub.
 Now, git 'er done!

-<a href='https://learn.co/lessons/hs-git-environment-setup' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-git-environment-setup' title='Ready, set, git!'>Ready, set, git!</a> on Learn.co and start learning to code for free.</p>